parlaynu/megadetector-v5-onnx/README.md

 * [Other Tools](/docs/other_tools.md)
 * [Platform Notes](/docs/platform_notes.md)

-## What Does It Do?
+## How Does It Work?

-Here's a full run through of the environment setup and running inference on a RaspberryPi 4b with 8GBytes of RAM.
+Below a full run through of the environment setup and running inference on a RaspberryPi 4b with 8GBytes of RAM.

 It uses an ONNX model already exported (using the instructions in the link above) and available as below.
-This model expects image inputs of resolution 640x512 and a batch size of a single image; the `run-onnx.py` tool can determine this from the model (from the actual model, not its name) and resizes them accordingly.
+This model was exported statically, and expects image inputs of resolution 640x512 and a batch size of a single image; the `run-onnx.py` tool can determine this from the model (from the actual model, not its name) and resizes them accordingly.

     $ ls -l models
     total 547220